m-a-d-n-e-s-s/madness/doc/tutorial/tutorial.md

   - hello world in the numerical API [RJH]
   - overview of the chemistry API [Florian]
   - a simple Hartree-Fock program

+Build issues
+- Ubuntu 23.04 VM build failed with missing Exchange operator symbol --- but it builds on 22.04
+- `make install` fails due to missing moldft (and presumably other) executable ... if you build applications first it works and does install all chemistry applications
+- `make applications` followed by `make install-madness` starts building mad-response
+- `make install-chem` just installs heders and libraries, but no chemistry applications?
+Should the target be renamed?
 ## Downloading

 From the command line, clone the [MADNESS GitHub repository](https://github.com/m-a-d-n-e-s-s/madness) using one of the below